Aymz96/Python_Cookbook_Jobwatch_Project/README.md

-# Sparta Global Python Application Project :banana: :peach: :monkey: :tiger:
+# Sparta Global Python Application Project :banana: :peach: :monkey:

 ### Introduction
  - This Project has been set by Sparta Global, The aim of this project is to run the application by create working development, testing and production environment and to build a CI/CD pipeline to move the code through them using Jenkins/slave.